Brandon Kramer, Ph.D.

-Brandon Kramer, PhD (they/them/he/him) is currently a Postdoctoral Research Associate in the Social and Decision Analytics Division at the University of Virginia’s Biocomplexity Institute and Initiative.
-Generally, Brandon’s research interests lie at the intersection of science, technology, politics, and health.
-While trained as a sociologist, Brandon incorporates aspects of computational social science, science & technology studies, and social neuroscience to examine social and economic inequalities.
-This work has been published in Science, Technology & Human Values, BioSocieties, Annals of Behavioral Medicine, and the Annual Review of Nutrition.
+Brandon Kramer, Ph.D. is a Postdoctoral Research Associate in the Social and Decision Analytics Division at the University of Virginia’s Biocomplexity Institute.
+Generally, I am interested in researching issues related to ethics and inequality at the intersection of science, technology, politics, and health.
+While formally trained as a sociologist, I use aspects of computational social science and science & technology studies to address a range of social and policy concerns.
+My work has been published in the Annual Review of Nutrition, Science, Technology & Human Values, BioSocieties, and Annals of Behavioral Medicine.

-In their dissertation project (completed at Rutgers University in Spring 2019), Brandon studied how testosterone has been used to racialize populations in biomedical research and the impact that this has on understanding health disparities.
-By integrating various computational and qualitative strategies, Brandon traced how testosterone researchers advance misleading and dangerous claims about racial differences in health and behavior, ultimately arguing that these discourses contribute to racially-specific healthcare practices that exacerbate prostate cancer disparities between white and black men.
-As part of this ongoing research, Brandon is developing a project that uses natural language processing, machine learning, and network analysis to study the diffusion of discrimination and bias in communication networks more broadly.
+In my dissertation project (Rutgers University, 2019), I studied how testosterone has been used to racialize populations in biomedical research and the impact that this has on understanding health disparities.
+By integrating various computational and qualitative strategies, I traced how testosterone researchers advance misleading and dangerous claims about racial differences in health and behavior, ultimately arguing that these discourses contribute to racially-specific healthcare practices that exacerbate prostate cancer disparities between white and black men.
+As part of this ongoing research, I am developing a project that uses natural language processing, machine learning, and network analysis to study diversity in biomedical research more broadly.